Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 There is a general wish in Jersey, expressed very strongly by some, for a population policy that would allow no or only a small growth in the size of the population.
 However, the inevitable consequence of any such policy, assuming it could be successfully implemented, would be significant labour shortages and an increasing tax burden on a reducing working population.

-In February 2022 the States Assembly endorsed a common population policy which aims “to achieve a stable population position for Jersey, where reliance on inward migration has been significantly reduced in the longer term” This is based on two principles –
+In February 2022 the States Assembly endorsed a Common Population Policy which aims “to achieve a stable population position for Jersey, where reliance on inward migration has been significantly reduced in the longer term” This is based on two principles –

 The population of Jersey lives on a small island and an ever-growing population would put more and more pressure on finite land resources.
 As such, the government will take action to reduce the need to grow the population further through net inward migration whenever this is feasible.
 The long-term aim of the population policy should be to achieve a sustainable rate of population change, to ensure that current generations do not pass on a growing problem to future generations while ensuring that Jersey remains open for business.